Child Custody Relocation Laws

 When a custodial parent relocates with a child, it can potentially wreak havoc on an already challenging child custody situation -- often forcing a child to have a long distance relationship with their own parent.

 Absent an agreement between the parties, a relocation dispute may arise if the noncustodial parent objects to the intended move based on its potential affect on custody and visitation.
-As such, courts are often left to decide whether child custody relocation is contrary or in the best interest of the child, and may otherwise require the custodial parent to remain in the state.
+As such, courts are often left to decide whether child custody relocation is contrary or in the best interests of the child, and may otherwise require the custodial parent to remain in the state.

 The laws vary greatly among the states concerning child custody relocation.
 State laws often spell out requirements for relocating with a child, including rules concerning notice, consent, and presumptions, as follows: